warren-bank/moz-rewrite/README.md

   * a rule is marked as being final
 * rules are declared within a well-defined data structure.<br>
   this data isn't JSON; it is evaluated as javascript.<br>
-  as such, the following are allowed:
+  as such:
+  * all javascript data types are supported,<br>
+    including those that aren't representable using JSON.<br>
+    for example:
     * comments
-  * regex patterns (shorthand syntax `//` or `new RegExp`)
+    * regex patterns
+      * literal <sub>(ie: perl)</sub> notation: `//`
+      * object constructor: `new RegExp('')`
     * functions
+  * the declaration for the data structure can contain inline code,<br>
+    which is interpolated only once during evaluation,<br>
+    immediately after the data file is initially read from disk.<br>
+    for example:
+    * storing the output of a helper function as (part of) a static value
-  * "immediately-invoked function expressions" (aka: "self-executing anonymous functions")
+    * calling an "immediately-invoked function expression" (aka: "self-executing anonymous function"), and storing its output as (part of) a static value
 * where a function is present, it will be called each time the rule is evaluated.
   * rules are evaluated for every request and/or response.
   * when functions are called, there will be contextual variables as well as helper functions in scope.
   * the contextual variables will allow the function to return a value that is dependent upon the state of the request/response.
-  * the helper functions provide a library for tasks that are commonly used to generate HTTP header values.
+  * the helper functions provide a library to perform tasks that:
+    * are commonly used to generate HTTP header values
+    * provide enhanced capabilities, unrelated to modifying HTTP header values
-* where an "immediately-invoked function expression" is present, the javascript will only be evaluated once.
+* where inline javascript code is present, the javascript will only be evaluated once.
   * this occurs when the rules are read from an external file and evaluated into a javascript array of rule objects.
   * when this evaluation occurs, there is no contextual request or response.. so there are no contextual variables in scope.
   * however, the same helper functions that are always available to functions (that are defined within the rules data set) will also be available at the time that the rules data set is initialized/evaluated.